amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 Each resource may be tagged with the following:
 * Reddit: This is a link to the post on Reddit
 * LinkedIn:  This is a link to the post on LinkedIn
-* Source: The original link where the info was first discovered (not necessarily the source)
+* Source: The original link where the info was first discovered (will update to original source if it can be found)

 ## Books
 - [SQL for Data Analytics — Beginners Guide by Standford University](https://github.com/amartinson193/The_Ultimate_List_of_Free_SQL_Resources/blob/main/Books/SQL%20for%20Data%20Analytics%20by%20Standford%20University.pdf) [[Reddit]](https://www.reddit.com/r/learningsql/comments/utx7w5/sql_for_data_analytics_beginners_guide_by/) [[LinkedIn]](https://www.linkedin.com/feed/update/urn:li:activity:6925857934140715008/?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A6925857934140715008%29)